Brandon Sanderson: The Wheel of Time

-Career
+2010s

-In 2009, Tor Books published Warbreaker, which originally appeared serially on Sanderson's website while he was writing the novel from 2006 to 2009.
-In the same year, the third Alcatraz book was published, titled Alcatraz Versus the Knights of Crystallia.
 In 2010, Sanderson published The Way of Kings, the first of a planned ten-book series called The Stormlight Archive.
 It achieved the number seven slot on the New York Times hardcover fiction bestseller list.
 The fourth Alcatraz novel, Alcatraz Versus the Shattered Lens, followed soon after.

 In October 2011, he finished a novella e-book, Infinity Blade: Awakening, based on the action role-playing, iOS video game Infinity Blade, developed by Chair Entertainment and Epic Games.
 In November 2011, he published a sequel to the Mistborn trilogy, Mistborn: The Alloy of Law.
 It was originally planned as a standalone novel set about 300 years after the original trilogy, but it was later expanded into a four-book series.
 It debuted at number nine on the combined print and e-book New York Times Best Seller list.

 On August 31, 2012, Sanderson published a science fiction novella entitled Legion, followed by another short work titled The Emperor's Soul.
 In 2013, Sanderson published two new young adult series.
 These series included The Rithmatist and the first of The Reckoners series titled Steelheart.
 In March 2014, Words of Radiance, the second book in The Stormlight Archive, was published.

 Later that year, Subterranean Press published the second novella in the Legion series, Legion: Skin Deep.
 It was a preliminary nominee for the 2015 Hugo Awards, but did not make the final ballot.
 In January 2015, the second book of The Reckoners, titled Firefight, was published.
 Firefight won the 2015 Whitney Award in the Best Young Adult—Speculative category.
 It also placed eighth in the Young Adult Fantasy & Science Fiction category of the Goodreads Choice Awards and was a finalist for the 2015 AML Award in the Young Adult Novel category.